elastic/kibana/src/plugins/data_view_field_editor/README.md

 You need to provide the context in which the deletion modal is being consumed.
 This object has the following properties:

-- `indexPattern: IndexPattern`: the index pattern you want to delete fields from.
+- `dataView: DataView`: the index pattern you want to delete fields from.

 `onDelete(fieldNames: string[]): void` (optional)